HughYau/HelpMeAsk/README.md

 - 💡 **Smart Suggestions:** Automatically appears near AI chat input boxes.
 - ✍️ **One-Click Refinement:** Rewrites your input into a more effective question for AI.
 - ✨ **Multiple Styles:** Choose different refinement styles (e.g., balanced, creative, concise, programming) to suit your needs.
-- 🌐 **Broad Compatibility:** Works with ChatGPT, Gemini, Claude, Poe, Doubao, Kimi Chat, DeepSeek, and other popular AI platforms.
+- 🌐 **Broad Compatibility:** Works with ChatGPT, Gemini, Claude, Poe, Doubao, DeepSeek, and other popular AI platforms.
 - ⚡ **Real-Time Efficiency:** Enhances your questions with just one click.
 - 🎨 **Customizable Theme:** Light and dark mode available.
-- ⌨️ **Keyboard Shortcut:** Use `Alt+P` (or `Option+P` on Mac) for quick access.
 - 🧩 **Lightweight & Private:** No background tracking or data collection.
-All processing is done locally or via your chosen API.
+All processing is done locally or via your chosen API. (for free one, check this: [https://github.com/cheahjs/free-llm-api-resources](https://github.com/cheahjs/free-llm-api-resources).
+OpenRouter is supported)
 - 🌍 **Multilingual Interface:** Supports English and Chinese.

 ---

 ## 📸 Screenshots & Demo

-**(It's highly recommended to insert a GIF or short video here showing HelpMeAsk in action!
-For example: a before-and-after of a question being refined.)**

-* *
 ---

 ## 🛠 Installation